COURSE GUIDE

 Erika Russell

-Erika has worked in the education industry for over 15 years in a wide range of areas including early childhood education, primary and secondary schooling.
-She has taught in both remote and metropolitan schools, even teaching abroad for several years.
+Erika has worked in the education industry for over 20 years across a wide range of areas, including early childhood education, and primary and secondary schooling.
+She has taught in both remote and metropolitan schools, as well as overseas for several years.

 divider